apache/ignite/modules/dev-utils/ignite-modules-test/README.md

 This project is compatible only with Java 11.

-## Used Ignite version
+## Used GridGain version
-By default this project uses Ignite version of previous released Ignite, but it can be switched to snapshot version if needed.
+By default this project uses GridGain version of previous released GridGain, but it can be switched to snapshot version if needed.